At Family First Intervention, we recognize that

-How do You Overcome a Drug or Alcohol Crisis in the Family?
+How do You Overcome a Drug Addiction or Alcohol Crisis in the Family?

-All Those Connected to the Substance user can Benefit from our Family Intervention Services
+All Those Connected to the Addiction and the Mental Health Disorder can Benefit from our Family Intervention Services

 Your family and friends have good intentions.
 Hopefully, all of them would like the substance user to recover and the family to stop suffering.
 Unfortunately, those closest to the situation are often overwhelmed, and the approaches they suggest as solutions may be based on biased insights.
 Our services encourage all those affected to be part of the process.
 Many are unaware how much they are affected until after the intervention has occurred, at which point they are overwhelmed with emotion.
 The one seeking to take charge unwittingly plays the hero role with a solution that ultimately results in punishment for the substance user.
 The martyr who asks for help is also the voice that had obstructed the intervention, fearing personal consequences if the loved one is away at treatment or refuses help.

 Our intervention services are geared to help families heal, not to be shamed or have guilt inflicted upon them for the way they have handled the situation.